 But how does this work for an Amazon seller?

 It’s virtually impossible to sell anything until you have a high Amazon seller rating.
-Selling at a loss can help you get those first sales you need to establish yourself as a reliable and trustworthy seller.
+Selling at a very low price will make customers less hesitant to buy from a new seller.

 Just keep in mind that this strategy may lead people to think the product isn’t worth the price you plan to charge later.
-Don’t use it when you’re trying to differentiate something based on quality or luxury.
+Think twice if you’re trying to differentiate something based on quality or luxury.

 Buyers who are interested in one of your products may like the other things you have to sell.
 You therefore want to get them to your profile, where they’ll see the rest of your selection.